Black Country New Road: Canal Bridge

 When plans were originally drawn up for the Road they included the provision of a navigable culvert under the road near the Swan Bridge roundabout to the Ridgacre Branch, part of the Birmingham Canal Navigations.
 However, when it was built this was not implemented and the canal was cut off from the canal network and lost to navigation.
 It remains in water and used for fishing, but without the traffic of boats is rapidly becoming silted up.

 In popular culture

-The English rock band, Black Country, New Road, is named after this route.
-Former frontman Isaac Wood discovered this Wikipedia article using the 'random article' tool.
+The English rock band Black Country, New Road is named after this route.
+Former frontman Isaac Wood discovered its Wikipedia article using the 'random article' tool.